Born on the Fourth of July (film): Development

 Al Pacino expressed interest in portraying Ron Kovic after watching the Vietnam veteran's televised appearance at the 1976 Democratic National Convention and reading his autobiography.
 He also turned down starring roles in the Vietnam War-themed films Coming Home (1978) and Apocalypse Now (1979), the former for which Kovic would act as a consultant.
 Kovic met with Pacino in New York, where they discussed adapting the book to film.
 In September 1976, Pacino's manager, producer Martin Bregman, contacted Kovic's agent and entered into negotiations for the film rights.
 The following October, Bregman's production company Artists Entertainment Complex acquired the rights for $150,000.
 Filming was scheduled to begin in June 1977 with Paramount Pictures acting as distributor, but the project fell apart.
 Bregman and Pacino were unhappy with the script, and Paramount dropped the film.

+Kovic's book was written in a dreamy, time-fractured, impressionist style, like Kurt Vonnegut's Slaughterhouse-Five, beautiful on paper and very moving, but probably disorienting and confusing to an audience trying to absorb the visual story points; the audience never really knows the story as well as the filmmakers do, and they can lose the surface thread easily if they have to think "Who is this?
+Where am I?
+What happened to that other character?" while still trying to follow the basic storyline.
+[William] Friedkin exclaimed, "Oliver, forget all this jumping around in time — tell it in order... literally.
+Just cut the bullshit.
+The film's corny Americana — but make it good corn."
+And that, in essence, solved my dilemma.